cake-technologies/colorshape/README.md

 # colorshape
 Tired of coloring icons for different scenarios?
-Wonderful, simple api to get colored png of icon-font elements.
+Wonderful, simple api to get colored png of icon-font elements (or any other vector graphic).